 Risks of surgery

-The other main risk of surgery is blood clots in the leg veins (Deep Vein Thrombosis).
-This can happen to anyone but obesity is a risk factor.
+Another recognised risk of surgery is blood clots in the leg veins (Deep Vein Thrombosis, DVT).
+This can happen to anyone, but both obesity and laparoscopic surgery are independent risk factors.
 Every attempt is made to prevent this including by using injections to thin the blood, special stockings and calf pumps during the procedure.
 Getting you up out of bed and moving as quickly as possible after the operation is also important to keep the blood circulating.
+Due to all these measures, the risk of DVT is extremely low in our service, less than 1:200.

-Gastric bands may slip out of position or erode through the stomach wall
+Slippage of a gastric band out of position, or erosion through the stomach wall

 Once diagnosed the band may often be repositioned but sometimes requires complete removal